20 Health Benefits of Avocado Backed By Research

 Your body does not create Vitamin C so all of your Vitamin C has to be supplemented with healthy, outside foods like avocado .

-Vitamin K, on the other hand, is not found in as many foods as Vitamin C is, so it’s a good idea to stock up on it when you can!
-Vitamin K is responsible for maintaining healthy blood flow in your body and for building proteins in your body .
+It is responsible for maintaining healthy blood flow in your body and for building proteins in your body .

 Proteins play a huge part in cell development, so ensure you’re doing your part to support healthy cell development by getting in your avocados.